 - The gutter flusher might not clear all the waste in the gutter.

-- The water and dirt from the gutter gets scattered everywhere thus causing the place to be in shambles.
+- The water and dirt from the gutter get scattered everywhere, thus causing the place to shatter.

 - Not ideal for light dirt.